Bowles DNA Project

 Family may have converted to C of I by 1755 when a Charles Bowles was

 sworn as a Freeman of Fethard .

-John Bowles (believe him to be the son of Charles Bowles of Dublin and grandson of John Boles of Woodhouse) (note: he would be 7.1.3 in the Richard Boles of Cork Family Tree; the George and John in his family would fit our George and John very well and their Grandfather had been a major landowner with holdings adjacent to Killenaule)
+John Bowles (he may have been the son of Charles Bowles of Dublin and grandson of John Boles of Woodhouse) (note: he would be 7.1.3 in the Richard Boles of Cork Family Tree; the George and John in his family would fit our George and John very well and their Grandfather had been a major landowner with holdings adjacent to Killenaule)

 m.
 Mary ca. 1732